macCesar/purgeTSS/README.md

 > ___[BABEL] Note: The code generator has deoptimised the styling of [ name-of-the-generated-style.js-file ] as it exceeds the max of 500KB.___

+**Not to mention the increased amount of time to compile all the classes and the increased file size of all the generated JS files within the styles folder!!**

 To avoid this, you can copy the styles from the desired providers. *See below*.

 ### Copying specific styles
 ```bash
 purgetss dev-mode --files="tw, fa, md, li"
 ```
-Use any of the following arguments to copy styles from specific providers:
+Use any of the following arguments to copy the styles from specific providers:
 - tw = Tailwind styles
 - fa = Font Awesome styles
 - md = Material Design Icons styles